-- The EVMHA is dedicated to supporting females in hockey and does its best to accommodate female teams whenever possible. - The objectives of female hockey are to provide a safe environment for females to explore the game of hockey and have fun!
-Emphasizing fitness, sportsmanship, and teamwork. - The formation of female teams depends on the number of registered participants and participant skill levels. - If an all-female team can be formed at U11 to U18, then league play could be in the Rocky Mountain Female League (Alberta) or the EKMHA League (BC). - Depending on registration and funding, EVMHA can offer an introductory level "skills and drills" program for all females.
-The focus will be on the fundamentals of hockey for

-- developing female players with progression into participation on a team (female or integrated). - Females can choose to register on a female team or an integrated team.
-Dual rostering is also an option; for more information, see section 7.4 Dual Rostering. - Contact the EVMHA registrar or the EVMHA female coordinator for more information.
+- The EVMHA is dedicated to supporting females in hockey and does its best to accommodate female teams whenever possible. - The formation of female teams depends on the number of registered participants and participant skill levels. - If an all-female team can be formed at U11 to U18, then league play could be in the Rocky Mountain Female League (Alberta) or the EKMHA League (BC). - Depending on registration and funding, EVMHA can offer an introductory level "skills and drills" program for all females.
+The focus will be on the fundamentals of hockey for developing female players with progression into participation on a team (female or integrated). - Females can choose to register on a female team or an integrated team.
+Dual rostering is also an option; for more information, see Section 6.5 Dual Rostering. - Contact the EVMHA registrar or the EVMHA Female Coordinator for more information.